Joouis/blog/source/_posts/hands-on-linear-regression-for-ml.md

 ## References

+These are both references for this post as well as solid learning resources, if you could be or have been familiar with them, then you don't need this post 👻.

 - Book: [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) (try it free by your Microsoft account)
   - [Average rating 9.9 on Douban Book](https://book.douban.com/subject/30310982/) (till 11/24/2020)
   - [Errata](https://www.oreilly.com/catalog/errata.csp?isbn=0636920142874)
+  - For Microsoft employees, acquire it [online](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) with your corporation account for free
 - Courses:
   - [Machine Learning 2020](http://speech.ee.ntu.edu.tw/~tlkagk/courses_ML20.html), Hung-yi Lee
   - [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/), Google